aritsune/lancer-faq/src/index.md

 ### Sympathetic Shield Errata?
 Sympathetic Shield should have the Unique tag. <wot:426288556902842368/976440526293331968>

+### Can you stack uses of Camus's Razor by taking the quick action multiple times?
+Yes, you can.
+(Remember that the restriction on duplicate actions still applies, so you cannot use both of your normal quick actions in a turn to just use Camus's Razor twice.
+You could overcharge to do so, use some other means of taking the quick action as a free action, or simply use it once a turn on different turns.) <wot:972926357417914418/972932441222316122>

 ## Karrakin Trade Baronies Page 136, SSC Emperor
 ### The Bolt Nexus has an on hit effect which raises its damage from 1 to 4 until you attack a different target.
 Is this meant to apply to the first attack you make against a target by choosing to apply the on hit effect first?